 The best way to activate chlorite is by having a pump system such as an AANE system that automatically mixes the acid and chlorite solution.
 This kind of system gives the solution appropriate time to activate and introduces the chlorine dioxide into the water system at your desired rate.
 When using a pump system use, between 1 and 5 ppm.
 The greater the health challenge, the higher ppm you want to use.

 Alternatively, you can also mix the acid and chlorite solution manually into a separate bucket.
 Once you achieve activation you can then administer the product by mixing the desired rate into a stock solution and inject the product through a medicator or inject the activated solution through a pump.
 When using a 1:128 medicator mix 2 to 3 ounces of chlorine dioxide (5%) per gallon of stock solution.
 5% chlorine dioxide products are more cost effective and overall work better than the 2% chlorine dioxide products.
 Activated product needs to be kept in a well-covered container to hold efficacy and the product should be covered up once initial activation is complete.
 Activated solution in a well-covered container will last 7 to 10 days.

-- When activated with contact time, CL02 creates two items: free chlorine dioxide which kills pathogens and total chlorine dioxide which removes biofilm.
+- When activated with contact time, CL02 creates two items: free chlorine, which kills pathogens and chlorine dioxide, which removes biofilm.
 Levels of total chlorine should be 6-10 ppm and free chlorine at 3-5 ppm.

 2) Chlorine with acidification

 - Effective when used with less challenged water

 - Not as effective in the presence of organic matter – cannot remove biofilm